maxsitt/insect-detect-docs/docs/deployment/analysis.md

         - mean classification probability
         - weighted classification probability
         - mean bounding box length and width
+    - remove tracking IDs with less or more than the specified number of images
     - save the metadata calculated for each tracking ID (per recording ID) as `metadata_classified*_top1.csv`

+4.  **Save some info about the analysis run to** `metadata_classified*_analysis_info.csv`

-4.  **Create and save some basic plots for a quick first data overview**
+5.  **Create and save some basic plots for a quick first data overview**

 ---